GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 10: Define Forms

 The two forms used by our application are the login form and the registration form.
-This is easily done by the help of `flask-wtf` package we installed ealier.
+This is easily done with the help of `flask-wtf` package we installed earlier.
 Let us update `forms.py` to define our form fields.

 ```python
 from flask_wtf import FlaskForm